 - Quotes for an insurance policy are free.

-- Getting a quote should be an easy process and can be done over the phone or through the company's website.
+- Getting a quote should be an easy process and can be done over the phone or through the company’s website.
+You can do this anonymously and even if the website asks for your address, you do not have to do this to retrieve your quote.

 - You should think about: